Dear Mr Farage,

 Apart from yourself, a former Tory public schoolboy commodity trader, we have Richard Tice, multi-millionaire former Tory public schoolboy who, perhaps unfairly, is perceived as a bit disdainful of the masses.
 Then we have your party chairman, Zia Yusuf, a multi-millionaire former Tory and executive of Goldman Sachs, who describes himself as a ‘British Muslim patriot’.
 He really does need to expand on this, as it can be a major asset for the party, but he needs to convince sceptics that he is not going to try the Islamophobia card to stop the subject of Islam being debated.

 It is fully agreed that being a public schoolboy, a millionaire, a banker, a Muslim or even a former Tory and young socialist, in no way precludes anyone else from being a suitable candidate for Reform in any capacity, but when all the senior personnel fall into these categories, and when the perception grows that Reform is not the radical reformist party it says it is, you will see that potentially at least , many may conclude that Reform’s leadership is essentially elitist and leans to ‘middle of the road’ Toryism.
 I put it to you that, if many do so conclude, Reform is finished.
-You really do need to stop these doubts growing.
+You really do need to stop these doubts growing, and I suggest that you do this by making Reform more of a democracy.

-Your pledges to the British people on constitutional reform are fine as far as they go, but I see no plan for introducing a more participatory democracy, or moving away from total reliance on the political class and party in government, or for ensuring that promises made to get elected are kept.
+Your pledges to the British people on constitutional reform are fine as far as they go, but I see no plan for introducing a more participatory democracy, for really reducing the power of the State or moving away from total reliance on the political class and party in government, or for ensuring that promises made to get elected are kept.
 You have yourself said that trust in British politics is at an all-time low, and I put it to you that the electorate should not have to trust government, any government.
 The people should have the power to ensure government does what it was elected to do.
-Your pledges do not go anywhere near ensuring that no government has the power to create the anti-British mess the last few governments have created, once again leaving suspicions of elitism unallayed.
+Your pledges do not go anywhere near ensuring that no government has ever again the power to create the anti-British mess the last few governments have created, once again leaving suspicions of elitism in the minds of many.

 And finally, you have spoken about loyalty, implying that Reform voters should give you and the leadership uncritical support.
 I am sorry Mr Farage, but unthinking party loyalty and tribal voting is exactly what has got us where we are today – very far down the road to serfdom and government by lunatics intent on destroying the nation state and impoverishing us in the name of net zero.
 You will not get my loyalty.
 You might get my support, but that is entirely dependent on what you do, not what you say – and I suspect that there are millions more of a similar mind.

-I really do hope that Reform UK is the party we need, and I hope that it as such it can form the next government.
+I really do hope that Reform UK is the party we need, and I hope that it forms the next government.
 But – and I know that this is a view shared by many – you are in danger of losing your most active support.
 I urge you therefore, to address this as a matter of urgency and reassure those of us who are starting to doubt you.

 You are welcome to respond at any time in this magazine.